Who loves math?

 Don’t Want to Count Bars?
 Use the MACD

 Moving averages are my favorite indicators, as you know.
 The MACD (Moving Average Convergence Divergence) is another math hound I love on my charts.
 It looks at historical prices and gives you a picture of current momentum and direction.
 MACD crunches numbers on 4 different levels, and that might be hard to do in your head.
-But, have a look when the MACD line crosses zero, changing from positive to negative polarity, and you’ll know the math is telling you something new is happening in the market right now.
+But, have a look when the MACD line crosses zero, changing from positive to negative, the math just might be telling you something the market is about to continue the down-move for awhile.

 How does it take historical price numbers and tell us what’s happening now or even be predictive of what’s going to happen next?

-Mathematically, of course, it can compare what was happening awhile ago with what the price numbers are doing now, and detect change in the algorithmic patterns.
+Mathematically, of course, it can compare what was happening awhile ago with what the price is doing now.
 When “change” is viewed as momentum starting to build, that math makes you smarter with your trade entries and exits.

 Maybe you like to count bars and prices and do the math yourself.
 Or, maybe you like indicators that do it for you.
-Whether or not you think you like math, charting price is pretty much the most fun you can have and call it “doing math.”
+Whether or not you think you like math, charting price is a pretty fun way to “do math.”